CLAUDE.md

 Project Overview

 This is a Jekyll-based personal blog and portfolio site hosted on GitHub Pages.
 The site features a bilingual interface (English and Spanish) with blog posts written in Markdown, styled using Tailwind CSS.
+The homepage is a single-page landing with anchor-linked sections (hero, works, craftsmanship, blog, contact).

 Build and Development Commands